n-raghu/journals/kafka-producer-n-monitoring-tools/readme.md

 Here, I would like to play with Producer API to create message using third party tools like MessagePack for serialization and KafDrop for monitoring

 ### [MessagePack](https://msgpack.org/index.html)
-MessagePack is one of the best available schemaless IDL to
+MessagePack is one of the best available schemaless IDL to interchange data between heterogenous systems.
+It is a binary for simple data structures and designed for efficient transmission over the wire.

 #### Code Snippets
 Example shows how to pack and unpack the common data types, to work with custom data types like datetime.datetime, check DateTime example